Save energy at home this fall

 - Stop air leakage in its tracks by caulking and sealing gaps around windows, doors, baseboards, and electrical outlets.

 - Install LED bulbs.
-They use up to 80 per cent less electricity and last up to 25 times longer than incandescent bulbs.
+They use up to 80% less electricity and last up to 25 times longer than incandescent bulbs.
+Until November 16, get instant rebates on select LED lighting products at participating retailers.

 - Let the light in!
 Keep window blinds open during the day to take advantage of the sun’s warm rays.

 - Properly using your natural gas equipment and appliances is important.
-For added safety, install a carbon monoxide (CO) detector that can alert you to dangerous levels of CO gas.
+Install a carbon monoxide (CO) detector that can alert you to dangerous levels of CO gas.

-- Clean your vents, radiators, and baseboard heating so air flows efficiently.
+- Clean your vents, radiators, or baseboard heating so air flows efficiently.